#blackwomenwriters

 Watch the unedited video at YouTube before the finished program gets posted at Poetry Center Digital Archive

-This remote access event starts promptly at 7:00 pm Pacific Time and is free and open to the public.
-We welcome people with disabilities and want to do what we can to make the event accessible to you. *** Live captioning will be provided. *** Media captioning will be available after the event at our YouTube channel and at Poetry Center Digital Archive.
+This remote-access event starts promptly at 7:00 pm Pacific Time and is free and open to the public.
+Media Captioning provided after the event, at our YouTube channel, and at Poetry Center Digital Archive.
+For other reasonable accommodations please contact poetry@sfsu.edu.

 Featured: